nikhilpriyatam/tech-doc/docs/Python.rst

 --------------

 * One of the useful aspects of python is :code:`pickle`.
 I had pickled huge word vectors file and loading it back took less than 10 seconds.
+* A super awesome feature in python is the ability to pickle objects.
+However, you cannot pickle lambda functions or objects that depend on lambda function.
+The reason for this is that functions are pickled by name, not by code.
+Unpickling will only work if a function with the same name is present in in the same module.
+This is why pickling a lambda won't work: they have no individual names.
 * One useful package for printing python output in multiple colors is :code:`termcolor`
   :code:`conda install -c omnia termcolor`